St. Luke's

 Home learning is actively celebrated within our class and house points are rewarded for completion and effort.
 If there are other activities linked to our topic or extra – curricular activities your child would like to share with their peers, please bring to school or send an email via: admin@ourladyoffatimatrust.essex.sch.uk

-summer 1 home learning magnificent machines.pdf
+su1 home learning magnificent machines.pdf

 P.E.

-Year 3 P.E lessons are on Mondays and Thursdays.
+Year 3 P.E lessons are on Tuesdays and Thursdays.
 Please ensure your child has the correct PE kit in school and will change into their PE kits at school.
 Make sure that your child's name is on all of their kit.
 Please ensure that your child has the correct indoor and outdoor kit, as the weather gets colder.
 Earrings must be taken out before PE lessons, either by the parent or the child.
 Staff are not permitted to do this.

 Other Information